 ^{514.} Cormick Interview, supra note 167 (if negotiators become too close, constituents may accuse them of selling out).
-Further, as Dunlop states: "[I]t is a practical rule-of-thumb that one is nearing agreement across the table when there is more difficulty within each side than between the leading spokesmen across the table.
+Further, as Dunlop states: "[1]t is a practical rule-of-thumb that one is nearing agreement across the table when there is more difficulty within each side than between the leading spokesmen across the table.
 Each principal negotiator is often as much preoccupied with handling the internal necessities as in controversy with the opposing negotiator."
 J. Dunlop, supra note 302, at 16.
 515. WEBSTER'S THIRD NEW INTERNATIONAL DICTIONARY 482 (P. Gove ed.
 1971).
-516. Indeed, what constitutes consensus is one of the most difficult and complex questions that at-

 ^{516.} Indeed, what constitutes consensus is one of the most difficult and complex questions that attends any group decision, and considerable academic literature has developed analyzing the various options.
 Two of the major contributors to this literature have characterized the question this way: "Democratic theorists, economic as well as political, have long wrestled with the intriguing ethical question of how 'best' to aggregate individual choices into social preferences and choices."
 R. LUCE & H. RAIFFA, supra note 240, at 327.
 For a sampling of the literature, see id. at 327-70.
 For example, Arrow demonstrates that not all of the basic assumptions of the theoretical construct of majority rule can be true at the same time.
 K. ARROW, SOCIAL CHOICE AND INDIVIDUAL VALUES (1951).
 Mueller collects and analyzes much of the literature on nonmarket decisionmaking.
-D. MUELLER, PUBLIC CHOICE 68-89 (1979).
+D. MUELER, PUBLIC CHOICE 68-89 (1979).
 In particular, he analyzes the strengths and weaknesses of alternative modes of decisionmaking, including majority rule, optimal majorities, unanimity, and logrolling.
 Id. at 19-58.